 - George Lakoff and Mark Johnson, Philosophy in the Flesh (1999)

-takes issue with practically the entire Western philosophical tradition and argues for a more ‘empirically responsible’ philosophy which recognizes the primacy of the body.
+criticizes Chomskian linguistics and Cartesian philosophy and argues for a more ‘empirically responsible’ philosophy which recognizes the primacy of the body.
 (In this respect they resemble other philosophers listed here under the phenomenology heading.)
-See John Sowa's excellent review on his website.
+See John Sowa's review on his website.
 Lakoff and Johnson have made several contributions to the study of language and thought and their grounding in embodied experience:

 - Lakoff and Johnson, Metaphors We Live By (1980)—a groundbreaking work which broadened popular usage of the word metaphor.